COVID-19: What you need to know

 An occasional cough is normal and healthy.
 A cough that persists for several weeks or one that brings up discolored or bloody mucus may indicate a condition that needs medical attention.

-At times, coughing can be very forceful — the velocity of air from a vigorous cough can approach 500 miles an hour.
-Prolonged, vigorous coughing is exhausting and can cause sleeplessness, headaches, urinary incontinence and even broken ribs.
+At times, coughing can be very forceful.
+Prolonged, vigorous coughing can irritate the lungs and cause even more coughing.
+It is also exhausting and can cause sleeplessness, dizziness or fainting, headaches, urinary incontinence, vomiting, and even broken ribs.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.